WestonSF/ArcGISDataToolkit/ReadMe.md

 * WebDataUpload will zip up datasets and upload them to the server via FTP
 * DataUpdateFromZip will unzip datasets and load them into the database on the server
 * WebDataUpload is the main script to be run and will call the DataUpdateFromZip tool via a geoprocessing service

+#### Convert to CSV
+Converts a table or feature class to a CSV file.
+Optionally adds in header and footer records also.

 ## Features